-But which work and which are just myths?
-Let’s look at some recommendations.
+Which work and which are just myths?
+Let’s examine these recommendations more closely.

-But we’re just as intoxicated and impaired.
+But we’re just as drunk and impaired.
 And feeling alert may fool us into thinking we are safe to drive.
-So drinking alcohol is not simply ineffective.
-It can have dangerous consequences.
+So drinking coffee is not simply ineffective.
+It can have dangerous results.

 Take a cold shower.

 One site even suggests alternating cold with hot showers.
-Doing this would greatly increase the medical risks.
+Doing so would greatly increase the medical risks.

 Drink lots of water.

 Alcohol dehydrates us.
 Drinking water should reduce the effects of hangover.
-Unfortunately, it’s useless for sobering up.
+Yet it’s useless for sobering up.

 Fresh air can make us feel better.
 But it has no impact on our BAC.